thejessleigh/awesome-horror-thriller/CONTRIBUTING.md

 ```
 - Please make sure you eliminate trailing whitespace before submitting a pull request.

+### Short Stories

+Please recommend individual stories, not collected works.
+This list is a curation, not a comprehensive collection.
+We only want to showcase the most awesome stories in the genre.
+However, feel free to submit multiple stories from the same collection!

+Many short stories have their own individual [Goodreads](https://goodreads.com) page.
+Please link to that when possible, rather than to a collection in which the story appears.

-Thank you for adding a new suggestion!
+### Thank you for adding a new suggestion!

 ## Updating your PR